 Renaissance Theaterworks was founded in 1993.
 The founding members recognized a gender imbalance within professional theater, and sought to correct it by producing excellent theatrical work while actively promoting the careers of other women in professional theater.
 In 2001, Renaissance hired Julie Swenson as Producing Director.
 Together, their founders, staff, and vibrant Board of Directors have grown Renaissance and achieve the artistic and fiscal success the company celebrates today.
 Statera Foundation is proud to hold our third National Conference for Gender Balance at Renaissance Theaterworks in celebration of their 25th Anniversary Season.
 Learn more about their their work for gender parity HERE.

 StateraConIII will be hosted by the University of Wisconsin - Milwaukee and take place on campus at the Peck School of the Arts.

 Who will be there?

-Statera Conference is open to all theatre professionals, practitioners, students and enthusiasts regardless of gender or age: administrators, designers, dramaturgs, educators, technicians, actors, advocates, spouses, etc. Conference keynote speakers, workshop leaders, and breakout session facilitators will be announced as that information becomes available.
+Statera Conference is open to all theatre professionals, practitioners, students and enthusiasts regardless of gender or age: administrators, designers, dramaturgs, educators, technicians, actors, advocates, spouses, etc. Please visit www.staterafoundation.org/speakers2018 for a full list of conference speakers, facilitators, and performers.

 Registration includes access to all Statera National Conference programming.
 This includes keynote addresses, plenaries, workshops, breakout sessions, panel discussions, performances when noted, admission to organized social gatherings, a conference swag bag, and communal meals.